yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/locality-optimized-geo-partition.md

 {{<cluster-setup-tabs>}}

 Let's say you want to store the data of users from the US and Europe within their respective continents.
-For this, you should set up an `RF3` cluster with leaders in 2 regions, `eu-west-1` and `eu-west-1` and place the replicas in close regions, say `eu-west-2` and `eu-west-2`
+For this, you should set up an `RF3` cluster spread across 2 geos, `US` and `Europe` to place the data of the respective geographies correctly.Also to make sure each partition acts like a global database, you should opt for 3-regions in each of the geos.

 ![RF3 cluster spanning 2 regions](/images/develop/global-apps/locality-optimized-geo-partition-setup.png)